freddbomba/legrandjeu/README.md

 # legrandjeu
+Is a open table game.
-a table game as a forkable set of rules for infinite games of this type.
+It is presented as a forkable set of rules for infinite games of this type.
-Implements concepts from partecipatory democracy, free software, complementary currencies, role playing game, sutainable energy and permaculture
+Implements concepts from partecipatory democracy, free culture, complementary currencies, role playing game, sutainable energy and permaculture design.

 the game is a concept and an idea by Federico Bonelli (c)2016
 * lead design is by Federico Bonelli and Raffaella Rovida

-www.legrandjeu.net

-produced by
+you can follow us from the website www.legrandjeu.net

-Dyne.org, CIID.dk, Macao
+produced by Dyne.org, CIID.dk, Macao

 - Lead: Federico Bonelli (trasfomatorio dyne.org)
-- Co-designed by: Raffaella Ravida (Ciid.dk) and Federico Bonelli
+- Co-designed: Raffaella Ravida (Ciid.dk) and Federico Bonelli

 * Consultant for Coin: Marco Sachy dyne.org
 * Consultant for Energy: Alex D´Elia daje.eu